-Here’s another early step in the product strategy process that, after working with hundreds of product managers all over the world, we’ve learned is mission-critical to making your strategy a success.
+After working with hundreds of product managers all over the world, we’ve learned this step is mission-critical to making your strategy a success.

-Second, being able to communicate your compelling product vision will also make it more likely that all of the other people who will play a role in your product’s success—developers, your marketing and sales teams, your industry’s analysts and tastemakers—will share your enthusiasm for your product.
+- Being able to communicate your compelling product vision makes it more likely that others will play a role in your product’s success.
+Communicating with developers, marketing and sales teams, your industry’s analysts and tastemakers—will share your enthusiasm for your product.

 3. Define your product’s goals.

-This step might sound obvious, but many product teams fail even to take a stab at it—preferring instead to just start throwing feature ideas on the whiteboard.
+This step might sound obvious, but many product teams fail even to take a stab at it.
+They’d rather throw feature ideas on the whiteboard.

 “Don’t just start throwing feature ideas on the whiteboard.
 First, define your product’s goals.”